-This river runs eastward from Little Kandiyohi Lake to Rockford, where it converges with the North Fork to form the Crow River State Water Trail.
-Canoeists and kayakers can take advantage of the Luce Line State Trail near Hutchinson for a bicycle shuttle.
-This gentle river is perfect for beginning paddlers when water levels are normal, but can flow quickly after significant rainfall.
+The Crow River's South Fork runs eastward from Little Kandiyohi Lake to Rockford, where it converges with the North Fork.
+This gentle river is perfect for beginning paddlers when water levels are normal, but it can flow quickly after significant rainfall.

 Fish and wildlife